storj/storj/docs/design/storage-node-migrate-from-docker.md

     * Notifies user of service errors.
     * Saves last reported error timestamp to a file for knowing if there are unread errors.

-### Starting Storage Node binary on OS Start-Up

-We need to ensure that updater binary starts on computer start-up, without logging into the system, and this updater binary launches the storage node This is achieved when installing via the msi.
-Avoid triggering UAC.

-### Restarting Storage Node binary on Crash / Problems

-We need to ensure that storage node binary restarts after a crash.

-* detect crashes and detect unresponsiveness
-    * updater binary checks pulse of storage node binary with ipc messages. storage node will have a pulse endpoint and the updater hits that endpoint with timeouts.
-    * A windows service can be configured to restart the service on fail/crash.

-### Logging

-* Log to disk.
-* Rotate files.
-* Compress old stuff.
-* Delete really old stuff.
-* Ensure we limit the size of logs...

-### Resource Limits

-Ensure we:
-* can set limits to memory usage,
-* can set limits to CPU usage.
-* send graceful shutdown message and restart storage node if memory usage is too high.
-* Windows specific apis also exist for limiting process memory and cpu usage.
-* limit CPU might be to limit number of cores it runs on in go.

 ## Testing

 Verify program can be run with windows defender firewall and at least one other 3rd party firewall.